-In this scene the author describes the way the love interest looks without giving away any personal information such as name or race.
+In this scene, the author describes the way the love interest looks without giving away any personal information such as name or race.
 The author uses the anonymous method throughout the book.
-The author describes intimate things about someone's body like scars and birthmarks.
+The author describes intimate things about someone's body like scars and birthmarks, things, not just anyone would notice, without giving the reader the characters identities.